visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     The Close function terminates VisIt's viewer.
-This is useful for Python scripts that only need access to VisIt's capabilties for a short time before closing VisIt.
+This is useful for Python scripts that only need access to VisIt's capabilities for a short time before closing VisIt.